 Web Camera Drivers For Mac OSX

-If you purchase some of the recommended, higher-end webcams recommended on this site, you'll likely find they perform well and deliver a sharp, clear image right out of the box without any additional software / drivers / utilities needed.
+If you purchase some of the recommended, higher-end webcams featured on this site, you'll likely find they perform well and deliver a sharp, clear image right out of the box without any additional software / drivers / utilities needed.
 For many, simply improving and increasing the quality of your lighting can drastically improve your camera image.

 Apple has never provided low-level, system-wide control or a System Preferences Pane for either built-in iSights or external web cameras in OSX - which is unfortunate.
-When a good webcam and good lighting isn't sufficient, additional 3rd-party camera apps for image adjustment and webcam effects can help.
+When a good webcam and good lighting isn't sufficient, additional 3rd-party Mac camera apps for image adjustment and webcam effects can help.

 3rd-Party Web Camera Software For Macs